FabianChristopher/DelveDeep/README.md

     python gradio_frontend.py
     ```

-- Visit http://127.0.0.1:5500/ in your browser or start up your Live Server to demo the Application.
+- Start up your Live Server to demo the Application.

 ## Making Contributions
 - Contributions are welcome, but before you do, please follow these steps.